felfelyuen/tp/docs/UserGuide.md

 ### Create flashcards: `add`
 Creates a flashcard which consists of the fields questions and answers and adds it to the selected deck.
 All fields are required.
 A deck must be selected first before using this command.

+Refer to the Developer's Guide for more information on the command.

 Format: `add /q QUESTION /a ANSWER`<br>
 Examples:
 * `add /q What language is used in CS2113? /a Java` → Adds a new flashcard with the question **What language is used in CS2113?** and answer **Java** to the current selected deck.